-The award which was established in 1966 consists of a first prize of $1000 and a second prize of $500 plus performances of the winning compositions by the University of Illinois Modern Ensemble at the Krannert Center for the Performing Arts.
-Zack Browning who is an Associate Professor Emeritus at the University of Illinois directs the competition.
+The award, which was established in 1996, consists of a first prize of $1000 and a second prize of $500, plus performances of the winning compositions by the University of Illinois Modern Ensemble at the Krannert Center for the Performing Arts.
+Zack Browning, who is an Associate Professor Emeritus at the University of Illinois, directs the competition.

 Salvatore Giovanni Martirano, internationally acclaimed American composer, was born on January 12th, 1927 in Yonkers, NY, a son of Alexander and Mary Mazzullo Martirano.
 He died at the age of 68 on Friday, November 17th, 1995.
 Professor Martirano studied composition with Herbert Elwell at Oberlin College (1947-51), Bernard Rodgers at The Eastman School of Music (1952), and with Luigi Dallapiccola at the Cherubini Conservatory in Florence, Italy (1952-4).
 From 1956 to 1959 he was in Rome as a Fellow of the American Academy, and in 1960 he received a Guggenheim Fellowship and an award from the American Academy of Arts and Letters.
 At this time he had works commissioned by the Koussevitzky and Fromm Foundations.
 He was professor of composition at the University of Illinois from 1963 until his retirement in 1995.
 During the Illinois years he also accepted residencies at The Sydney Conservatorium of Music in Sydney in 1979, IRCAM in Paris in 1982, and The California Institute of the Arts in 1993.

-Martirano’s most famous piece is “L’s G.A.”
-(1967) for gassed-masked politico, helium bomb, 3-16 mm movie projectors and 2 channel tape recorder.
+Martirano’s best-known composition is “L’s G.A.”
+(1967) for gassed-masked politico, helium bomb, three 16mm movie projectors and 2 channel tape recorder.
 The work features a narrator wearing an amplified gas mask who recites a modified version of Lincoln’s Gettysburg Address.
 The narrator inhales a mixture of nitrous oxide and helium to raise the pitch and emotional intensity of the voice to the accompaniment of taped sounds and film projections by Ron Nameth.
-“L’s.
-G.A” has been referred to as “the quintessential anti-war piece,” and “The Eroika of mixed media.”
+“L’s G.A” has been referred to as “the quintessential anti-war piece,” and “The Eroika of mixed media.”
 The Village Voice called the piece “terrifying, clear, and a mixed-media classic” and the LA Times has labeled it “a famous 1960s psychedelic mixed-media collaboration.”